gshipley/enterprise_training/EnterpriseManual.md

 If MCollective was installed and configured correctly, you should see node.example.com in the output from the previous command.

+If the command doesn't work you may need to restart ActiveMQ on the broker and MCollective on the node and then try the mco ping command again.

 **Lab 11 Complete!**
 <!--BREAK-->